Telegram

 /remotecontrol setup telegram <botToken>

 apfelclaw verifies the bot token and starts Telegram linking mode.
+The provider does not auto-approve tools by default.

 Next: